 Findings from the literature review show that organic food beverages are often perceived as healthier compared to regular products.
 Consumers who showed similar perceptions during the interviews, often declared that this perception is caused by the belief that organic beer may contain less pesticide residues compared to regular beer.
 This reason for believing that organic is healthier, is relevant information to use when investigating the buying behaviour of consumers around sustainable beer.
 Based on the results of this study, organisations which aim to understand the buying behaviour and underlying motivations of consumers in the beer industry, should thus take health as a motivational factor into account.
 It also emphasizes the importance of investigating whether this perceived association between health and organic foods is perhaps encouraged by characteristics of organic products or actions of organic producers.

 However, this last aspect may be a controversial idea within the beer industry.
 Producers of products containing alcohol in the Netherlands are formally not allowed to communicate about the ‘healthiness’ of their product (European Commission, 2019).
 Whether consumers perceive organic beer as healthier, unhealthier or as similar to regular beer, will thus not likely depend on direct health claims of the brewers.
 It is therefore interesting to further investigate whether other aspects or forms of communication might contribute to the perception of the consumer.

+Recommendations for (framing-) theories

+The results of this study may additionally be used to further develop existing (framing-) theories regarding perception, health and sustainability.
+By providing new insights on important aspects related to the establishment of beliefs, the use of instruments and performance of behaviour of consumers and brewers in the beer industry, framing theories may be improved.
+For example, whereas framing theory usually shows a focus on the element of belief, this study has provided an example where instruments are additionally relevant when exploring framing effects.
+Other theories, such as theories on communication, may additionally use the findings of this study to expand or review how information from communication may influence perception or opinions.

 Recommendations for health and consultancy organisations

 Organisations such as Kennisinstituut Bier or health organisations focussing on consultancy or research on food and health, could focus on clarifying the different ideas and suggestions that were reported by brewers on the healthiness of organic beer.
 For example, the information that was given about the possible variating quality of organic barley, raises questions about the end-quality of organic beer.
 Also, the beliefs of some brewers concerning the possible health difference between regular and organic beer caused by the reduction of pesticide residues, asks for a deeper investigation of the actual difference between organic and regular beer and the harmfulness of pesticide residues that might be found in regular beer.
 To increase knowledge around these matters, it would be interesting to conduct interviews with experts on the field of biotechnology or experts related to the (chemical) composition of beer.
 Both the quality of organic ingredients and the presence and harmfulness of pesticide residues could be analysed to draw solid conclusions on the healthiness of organic beer compared to regular beer.